 If you’re as compulsive about checking market data as we are, CoinCap has you covered!
-Because we collect and aggregate real-time pricing and market data that from a variety of exchanges, you have the reassurance that you’re always seeing precise data and the most up-to-date market activity.
+Because it offers real-time pricing and market data collected and aggregated from 69 different global exchanges, you can have complete reassurance that you’re always seeing accurate data and the most up-to-date market activity.

-So head on over to CoinCap and click on ‘Exchanges’ on the navigation bar.
-Here, you’ll see which exchanges are trading at the lowest (or highest) price.
-Sorting by Rank allows you to make a better-informed decision on where to buy (or sell) your Bitcoin in real-time.
+Head on over to CoinCap and click on ‘Exchanges’ on the navigation bar to see which exchanges are trading at the lowest (or highest) price.
+With exchanges, you can sort the data by rank, allowing you to make a better-informed decision on where to purchase (or sell) your bitcoin in real-time.